 Although rib cartilage reconstruction is an established and effective treatment option, Dr. Reinisch recognizes the limitations of this procedure.
 In 1991, he developed his patented MEDPOR® technique, which has become the accepted standard for surgical microtia treatment.
 Using this technique, he creates a new ear framework using biocompatible polyethylene.
 After placing this framework on the patient’s head, he grafts the patient’s own tissue so that the new structure actually integrates with the surrounding skin and blood vessels.
 MEDPOR® offers a highly lifelike appearance with minimal scarring.
 It also requires fewer surgeries, and Dr. Reinisch can perform MEDPOR® on patients as young as three years old, meaning they can have enhanced hearing at a younger age, leading to more advanced speech and language recognition.

 If you choose MEDPOR® surgery, you and your child will benefit from Dr. Reinisch’s considerable skill, personal commitment to his patients, and partnerships with top medical professionals.
 Dr. Reinisch works with a pediatric anesthesiologist and an otologist to protect your child’s safety and ensure optimal surgical results.
 He will conduct comprehensive follow-ups to assess whether your child is healing properly and enjoying better hearing.
-Because many of his patients travel thousands of miles to benefit from his expertise, he provides two complimentary nights of lodging at the nearby Four Seasons Hotel.
+Because many of his patients travel thousands of miles to benefit from his expertise and knowledge to guide them through their surgical procedure.
+We are happy to assist out-of-town patients traveling for microtia treatment and MEDPOR® reconstruction, by arranging for lodging and accommodations near our clinic in Beverly Hills, CA. Our multilingual staff can assist non-English language speakers.
+Whatever your family's needs, we can create a customized treatment plan to help ensure your comfort and confidence throughout treatment.
 Like many families who choose to stay longer, you may decide to stay at the Ronald McDonald House, which Dr. Reinisch is proud to partner with.